-- 6.134 Over the monitoring period the targets for all policies have either been met or no applications have been approved which would cover said policies.
-As mentioned in paragraph 1.1, a 5-year review of the Minerals Plan was due to be published during the 2018/19 monitoring period, however, this review is separate to annual monitoring and looks at whether the Plan is delivering its aim and objectives whilst meeting the needs of Greater Manchester.
-The review undertaken in 2018 identified a number of areas where policies are not considered compliant with national policy and should be reviewed through any update to the Minerals Plan. - 6.135As highlighted at the beginning of the report, Greater Manchester has a limited supply of high-grade aggregates and so relies on imports from surrounding Minerals Planning Authorities for this material.
+6.133 Over the monitoring period the targets for all policies have either been met or no applications have been approved which would cover said policies.
+As mentioned in paragraph 1.1, a 5-year review of the Minerals Plan was due to be published during the 2019/20 monitoring period, however, this review is separate to annual monitoring and looks at whether the Plan is delivering

+6.134As highlighted at the beginning of the report, Greater Manchester has a limited supply of high-grade aggregates and so relies on imports from surrounding Minerals Planning Authorities for this material.
 Greater Manchester must continue to liaise with the surrounding Minerals Planning Authorities regarding movement of such minerals.